open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-tutorial.md

 Go to https://docs.docker.com/engine/install/#supported-platforms and select your Operating System under Platform column, follow the "Prerequisites" section, then follow "Installation methods - Install using the xxx repository".

+### Check to see if it works

+After installation, try to run `docker` in your terminal/command prompt and see if it outputs the help message.

 ## Run Planet with Docker

 ```bash